NapthaAI/docs/docs/Examples/BabyAGI.md

 # BabyAGI

-[BabyAGI](https://github.com/yoheinakajima/babyagi) was one of the first multi-agent systems that made use of LLMs for performing useful tasks.
-It makes use of several different types of agents, such as a task creation agent and an execution agent, as shown in the original image below.
+[BabyAGI](https://github.com/yoheinakajima/babyagi) was one of the first multi-agent systems that used LLMs for performing useful tasks.
+It makes use of several different types of agents, such as a task creation agent and an execution agent, as shown in the diagram below.

 ![](/img/babyagi.png)